GustafEnebog/CODE-project-1/README.md

 ## Features

 ### Favicon
++ The favicon is made up by the E in the Enebog-logo.
-faviconThe favicon has been produced in all relevant file formats.
++ The favicon has been produced in all relevant file formats.

 ![Favicon](assets/images/readme/android-chrome-192x192-enebogart.png)